corefan/xenko-docs/en/manual/graphics/effects-and-shaders/shading-language/automatic-shader-stage-input-output.md

 <span class="label label-doc-level">Advanced</span>
 <span class="label label-doc-audience">Programmer</span>

+In DirectX, if you have different pixel shaders, each with different inputs, you have to write a vertex shader per signature.
+Using Xenko Shading Language (XKSL), you only have to write one vertex shader.
+XKSL deduces the inputs and outputs automatically.

+## Pass attributes in DirectX

 When you write a HLSL shader, you have to precisely define your vertex attributes and carefully pass them across the stage of your final shader.

 Here's an example of a simple HLSL shader that uses the color from the vertex.